 On one of the coldest days of the year, the district’s HVAC malfunctioned, pulling subzero air into the data center.
 Servers couldn’t function at 17° Fahrenheit, rendering the payroll system unavailable.
 Veeam restored it in minutes.

-“Restoring that system would have taken up to a month if we didn’t have Veeam, leaving staff without paychecks and the local economy at risk,” said Ryan Moriarty, Systems Administrator at Oyster River Cooperative School District.
+“Restoring that system would have taken up to a month if we hadn’t had Veeam, leaving staff without paychecks and the local economy at risk,” said Ryan Moriarty, systems administrator at Oyster River Cooperative School District.

-Veeam delivers hyper-availability of critical systems through reliable backup, recovery and replication—three prerequisites the district didn’t have before Veeam.
+Veeam ensures critical systems are available through reliable backup, recovery and replication — three prerequisites the district didn’t have before Veeam.

 “There’s something else about Veeam that’s unique,” Moriarty said.
 “It offers the best technical support in the industry.
 I spent 30 to 40 hours on the phone with the previous vendor, yet we never had a reliable backup.
 I spent 10 minutes on the phone with Veeam, and we had a new DR strategy.”

 Veeam helped the district build a better DR strategy through replication.